masukomi/mongodb_meilisearch/README.md

 - `"id"` - a string that uniquely identifies the record
 - `"object_class"` the name of the class that this record corresponds to.

 The value of `"object_class"` is usually just `self.class.name`.
-Additionally, this is something specific to this gem, and not Meilisearch itself.
+This is something specific to this gem, and not Meilisearch itself.

 See `InstanceMethods#search_indexable_hash` for an example.